giantswarm/rfc/multi-tenancy-observability/README.md

 <img src="./assets/scope-orgid.png" width="500" alt="Loki multi-tenancy and X-Scope-OrgID header">

 In summary, we use a Reverse Proxy in front of all Loki components.
 This Proxy sets the `X-Org-ID` header based on the authentication information it receives.
 The proxy configuration (tenant and user/password keypairs) are managed by an operator named `logging-operator`.
-This operator also configure the tenant and user/password keypairs information for the logging agents that they then use to send logs to loki via the Reverse Proxy.
+This operator also configures the tenant and user/password keypairs information for the logging agents that they then use to send logs to loki via the Reverse Proxy.

 ### Future of monitoring